Human Resources > Benefits > 403(b) Retirement Plan > Plan Features

 Investments

-You may direct your own contributions, university matching contributions and related earnings to any fund offered by Fidelity Investments.
-(TIAA investment options are available to participants who had TIAA accounts as of 10/1/2017.)
+You may direct your employee contributions, university matching contributions and related earnings to any fund offered by Fidelity Investments.
+(TIAA investment options are only available to participants who had TIAA accounts as of 10/1/2017.)
 If you do not select an investment, your contributions will be invested in the appropriate Vanguard Target Retirement Fund, based on your date of birth.

 Beneficiaries

 It is important to review your beneficiaries to ensure your desired elections are in place.
 Beneficiary designations are completed separately for Fidelity and TIAA account balances by contacting the respective retirement provider directly.
 If you are married and do not make a valid designation, the default beneficiary is your spouse.
 If you are not married, the default beneficiary is your estate.
+Additional details regarding changing your beneficiaries can be found on How to Enroll & Make Changes.

 Loans and Withdrawals

 As an active employee, you may be able to borrow or withdraw from your 403(b) account accumulations.
-Contact Fidelity or TIAA directly to obtain details on available amounts or to request a loan or withdrawal.

-Loans are available from Fidelity and TIAA.
-Balances eligible for loans include employee contributions and related earnings other than those from the TIAA annuity products.
+New loans are only available from Fidelity.
+Balances eligible for loans include employee contributions and related earnings.
 Loans are regulated by the IRS rules and guidelines.
+Contact Fidelity to obtain details on available amounts or to request a loan or withdrawal.

 For in-service withdrawals and distributions, you must meet the following requirements: age 59 1/2, phased retirement, financial hardship, rollover contributions, or contributions prior to 1989.
 Please see the Summary Plan Description for more details.

-Terminated employees may request a full distribution of available accumulations by contacting Fidelity or TIAA directly.
+Terminated, Phased Retirement, and Permanently and Totally Disabled employees may request a full distribution of available accumulations by contacting Fidelity or TIAA directly.